Pricing

 • Payment cascading is a post-decline recovery flow.
 If the first attempt is soft declined, the system follows the next route in the configured cascade.

-Used together, routing ensures each transaction is processed in the optimal way from the start, while cascading retries recoverable declines to reduce failed payments further.
+Used together, payment routing ensures each transaction is processed in the optimal way from the start, while cascading retries recoverable declines to reduce failed payments further.

 Retries vs. cascading